NyouB/jme-swing-devkit/README.md

 All of These annotations have a `tab` property.
 The GUI control will be placed in the tab of the matching name in the `DevKitAppState` annotation.
 If no tab name is specified the GUI component will not be placed in a tab.

-For a complete example, see the TestAppState.
+For a complete example, see the [TestDevKitAppState](https://github.com/jayfella/jme-swing-devkit/blob/master/src/test/java/TestDevKitAppState.java) class.